erlang/erlang-org/README.md

 The latest documentation for each release since OTP-17 is downloaded+flattened and put into the `docs` folder.
 The documentation is not built from scratch but rather fetched from github releases or erlang.org.

+The documentation in `doc` is modified to have the algolia search functionality inserted into it.

 ## Prerequisites